PrefectHQ/prefect/docs/guides/deployment/docker.md

 Second, we need to make sure the container includes any additional files, libraries, or configuration to run `log_flow.py`.
 By default, Prefect uses a preconfigured container that includes installations of Python and Prefect.

-In the [Storage and Infrastructure](/tutorial/storage/) tutorial, recall that we needed to `pip install s3fs` the library for an S3 storage block.
-You'll need to include the same command in the configuration of the Docker Container infrastructure block.
-When the agent spins up a container for a flow run, it will know to install the `s3fs` package before starting the flow run.

 As a convenience, Prefect base images check the [`EXTRA_PIP_PACKAGES` environment variable](/concepts/infrastructure/#installing-extra-dependencies-at-runtime) to install dependencies at runtime.
 If defined, `pip install ${EXTRA_PIP_PACKAGES}` is executed before the flow run starts.

 In the **Env (Optional)** box, enter the following to specify that the `s3fs` package should be installed.
 Note that we use JSON formatting to specify the environment variable (key) and packages to install (value).